Freshers: Here’s all you need to know about the Lancs’ college system

 Furness College and Cartmel College

-Furness and Cartmel were founded in 1966 and 1968 respectively and both colleges don the colours of the purple family, helping cement their long-standing rivalry despite the long distance between them on campus.
+Furness and Cartmel were founded in 1966 and 1968 respectively, and both colleges don the colours of the purple family.
+This helps cement their long-standing rivalry despite the substantial distance between them on campus.

 Furness College, named after the Furness region of Cumbria, is located just south of Alexandra Square.
-The Trevor Bar, affectionally dubbed Trevs, is a student favourite for an abundance of college and society events.
-These include Trev Quiz and the bi-termly “Treveoke”, where the college song “Angels” by Robbie Williams can often be heard booming in a college-wide sing-along.
+The Trevor Bar, affectionately dubbed Trevs, is a student favourite for an abundance of college and society events.
+These include Trev Quiz and the bi-termly “Treveoke”, where the college song Angels by Robbie Williams can often be heard booming in a college-wide sing-along.

 Cartmel College, taking its name from the Cartmel Peninsula in Cumbria, is located in South Campus and is centred around their beloved college bar, Barkers.
-Their bar is known for their delicious food, good vibes and abundance of space.
-Like its South Campus neighbour, Cartmel also exclusively houses ensuite accommodation, making it a popular choice for first-year residents.
+The bar is known for its delicious food, good vibes and abundance of space.
+Like its South Campus neighbour, Cartmel also exclusively houses en suite accommodation, making it a popular choice for first year residents.

 Furness and Cartmel have a lot of similarities, in both colour palette, being named after Cumbrian peninsulas, and residing around their well-beloved bars.
-However, the similarities doesn’t stop their fierce rivalry, shading each other on social media and also competing in their intercollegiate contest Patriots that takes place every year.
+However, the similarities don’t stop their fierce rivalry, shading each other on social media and also competing in their intercollegiate contest, Patriots, that takes place every year.

 Fylde College and County College

 Fylde and County were founded consecutively in the years 1968 and 1967 respectively.
-Unlike the other colleges, their rivalry is relatively new-founded, having developed after both colleges withdrew from the multi-college contest Legends in 2017.
+Unlike the other colleges, their rivalry is relatively newly founded, having developed after both colleges withdrew from the multi-college contest Legends in 2017.

 Fylde College, named after the Fylde peninsula, was initially formed by a group of young lecturers as “a place where the students would have a bit of influence”.
 Fylde is known for its commitment to student sports, with their bar, The Mill, being a popular location to watch televised sports and for students to partake in their chosen bar sports.

-Fylde and County’s rivalries come to a head in their yearly contest Titans, in which they compete in a vast range of sports.
+Fylde and County’s rivalries come to a head in their yearly contest, Titans, where they compete in a vast range of sports.

 Grizedale College and Pendle College